Professional learning community: Staff as a community

 A PLC can be seen as an effective staff development team approach and a strategy for school improvement.
 The PLC process aims to be a reflective process where both individual and community growth is achieved, connected with the school's shared vision for learning.
 In his book The Fifth Discipline, Peter Senge commented on the importance of building shared vision:

 Creation of a shared vision involves sharing diverse ideas and making compromises so that all members are satisfied with the direction in which the organization is moving.
 Conflicting goals can become a source of positive development: "Top-down mandates and bottom-up energies need each other".

 Through this commitment and creation of a shared vision the team may become empowered to work together and achieve goals.
 As teachers' capacity increases and they develop a sense of professional growth, they may find they are able to reach goals they could not reach on their own.

 In an educational setting, a PLC may include people from multiple levels of the organization who are collaboratively and continually working together for the betterment of the organization.
 Peter Senge believes "it is no longer sufficient to have one person learning for the organization".
 A major principle of PLCs is that people learn more together than if they were on their own, if conditions are right.
 Teachers may promote the idea of team learning to students in their classrooms, but teachers may not practice team learning in their professional lives; PLCs aim to help teachers practice the team learning that they preach.
 Senge suggests that when teams learn together there are beneficial results for the organization.
 Some school improvement evaluators have even claimed that "high-quality collaboration has become no less than an imperative".
-However, considering te possible influence of interpersonal factors such as trust, status and everyday interaction, it can´t be assumed that putting colleagues together automatically results in sharing of knowledge, expertise, methods - interpersonal behaviour and individual choices impact on the actual dynamics in PLCs.